 doripenem showed little potential to antagonize or be antagonized by other antibacterial agents.
 Additive activity or weak synergy with amikacin and levofloxacin has been seen for Pseudomonas aeruginosa

-Similar to other β-lactam antimicrobial agents, the time that the plasma concentration of doripenem exceeds the MIC (%T > MIC) of the infecting organism has been shown to best correlate with efficacy in preclinical pharmacokinetic/pharmacodynamic (PK/PD) studies.
-Monte Carlo simulations using pathogen susceptibility results from completed phase 3 trials and population PK data indicated that the %T > MIC target of 35% was achieved in >90% of patients with nosocomial pneumonia, complicated urinary tract infections and complicated intra-abdominal infections, for all degrees of renal function.
+Similar to other beta-lactam antimicrobial agents, the time that the plasma concentration of doripenem exceeds the MIC (%T > MIC) of the infecting organism has been shown to best correlate with efficacy in pre-clinical pharmacokinetic/pharmacodynamic (PK/PD) studies.
+Monte Carlo simulations using pathogen susceptibility results from completed phase 3 trials and population PK data indicated that the %T > MIC target of 35% was achieved in greater than 90% of patients with nosocomial pneumonia, complicated urinary tract infections and complicated intra-abdominal infections, for all degrees of renal function.

-Extending the infusion time of Doribax to 4 hrs maximizes the %T > MIC for a given dose and is the basis for the option to administer 4-hr infusions in patients with nosocomial pneumonia including ventilator-associated pneumonia.
-In seriously ill patients or those with an impaired immune response, a 4-hr infusion time may be more suitable when the MIC of doripenem for the known or suspected pathogen(s) has been shown or is expected to be > 0.5 mg/L, in order to reach a target attainment of 50% T > MIC in at least 95% of the patients.
-Monte Carlo simulations supported the use of 500 mg 4-hr infusions every 8 hrs in subjects with normal renal function for target pathogens with doripenem MICs ≤ 4 mg/L.
+Extending the infusion time of Doribax to 4 hours maximizes the %T > MIC for a given dose and is the basis for the option to administer 4-hour infusions in patients with nosocomial pneumonia including ventilator-associated pneumonia.
+In seriously ill patients or those with an impaired immune response, a 4-hour infusion time may be more suitable when the MIC of doripenem for the known or suspected pathogen(s) has been shown or is expected to be > 0.5 mg/l, in order to reach a target attainment of 50% T > MIC in at least 95% of the patients (see Dosage & Administration).
+Monte Carlo simulations supported the use of 500 mg 4-hour infusions every 8 hours in subjects with normal renal function for target pathogens with doripenem MICs ≤ 4 mg/l.

 Mechanisms of Resistance:

-Bacterial resistance mechanisms that effect doripenem include active substance inactivation by carbapenem-hydrolyzing enzymes, mutant or acquired PBPs, decreased outer membrane permeability and active efflux.
-Doripenem is stable to hydrolysis by most β-lactamases, including penicillinases and cephalosporinases produced by gram-positive and gram-negative bacteria, with the exception of relatively rare carbapenem hydrolyzing β-lactamases.
+Bacterial resistance mechanisms that effect doripenem include active substance inactivation by carbapenem-hydrolyzing enzymes, mutant or acquired PBP's, decreased outer membrane permeability and active efflux.
+Doripenem is stable to hydrolysis by most beta-lactamases, including penicillinases and cephalosporinases produced by gram-positive and gram-negative bacteria, with the exception of relatively rare carbapenem hydrolyzing beta-lactamases.
 Species resistant to other carbapenems do generally express co-resistance to doripenem.
 Methicillin-resistant staphylococci should always be considered as resistant to doripenem.
-As with other antimicrobial agents, including carbapenems, doripenem has been shown to select for resistant bacterial strains.
+As with other antimicrobial agents, including carbapenems, doripenem has been shown to select for resistant bacterial strains

-Minimum inhibitory concentration (MIC) breakpoints established by the European Committee on Antimicrobial Susceptibility Testing (EUCAST) are as follows: See table.
+Minimum inhibitory concentration (MIC) breakpoints established by the European Committee on Antimicrobial Susceptibility Testing (EUCAST) are as follows: (See Table 1.)